-Within Banff National Park, 13 campgrounds hold more than 2,000 sites.
-The town of Banff itself has five of these facilities, with more than 1,500 sites in its immediate vicinity.
-The three largest campgrounds are strung out over 1.5 kilometers (0.9 mile) along Tunnel Mountain Road, with the nearest sites 2.5 kilometers (1.6 miles) from town.
+Within Banff National Park, 13 campgrounds hold more than 2,400 campsites.
+Although the town of Banff has five of these facilities with more than 1,500 sites in its immediate vicinity, most fill by early afternoon.
+The three largest campgrounds are strung out over 1.5 kilometer (0.9 mile) along Tunnel Mountain Road, with the nearest sites 2.5 kilometers (1.6 miles) from town.

 On summer weekends, a line often forms, waiting for sites to become vacant.
-When the main campgrounds fill, those unable to secure a site will be directed to an overflow area along Lake Minnewanka Road.
-These provide few facilities and no hookups but cost less.
-Open fires are permitted in designated areas throughout all campgrounds, and wood is provided at no cost, but you must purchase a firewood permit ($8.80 per site per night) in order to legally burn it.
-For general camping information, stop at the Banff Visitor Centre (224 Banff Ave., 403/762-1550) or go to the Parks Canada website, and follow the links to Banff National Park.
+Open fires are permitted in designated areas throughout all campgrounds, but you must purchase a firewood permit ($8.80 per site per night) to burn wood, which is provided at no cost.
+For general camping information, stop at the Banff Visitor Centre or go to the Parks Canada website, and follow the links to Banff National Park.

 Around the Town of Banff

 Closest to town is Tunnel Mountain Campground, which is three campgrounds rolled into one.
 The location is a lightly treed ridge east of downtown, with views north to Cascade Mountain and south to Mount Rundle.
 From town, follow Tunnel Mountain Road east to beyond the Douglas Fir Resort (which is within walking distance for groceries, liquor, and laundry).